after12am/jquery.tween.js/README.md

 <!--           | CHROME    | FIREFOX   | OPERA     | SAFARI    | IE10      | IE9       | IE8       | IE7       | IE6       | -->

 > **Note**
-> * We have to set 0 to margin of target element on IE6-9 unfortunately.
-So don't use margin of target element that will be transformed.
+> * Unfortunately we have to set 0 to margin of target element, that will be transformed, on IE6-9.
+So don't use margin of that.

 [chrome]: https://raw.github.com/paulirish/browser-logos/master/chrome/chrome_48x48.png
 [firefox]: https://raw.github.com/paulirish/browser-logos/master/firefox/firefox_48x48.png